-Trump Threatens A Government Shutdown Again & It Could Seriously Throw Off Midterms
+Trump Threatened Another Government Shutdown & It Could Impact Midterms This Time

 You've seen this movie before.
 The president is once again playing federal chicken over federal funds, with a number of immigration demands on the table.
 In a tweet, money for the border wall was thrown back in the limelight as — for the third time this year — Trump threatened a government shutdown.
 And this time around, it could seriously affect the 2018 midterm elections, according to Vox.